DominicSimpson/portfolio/learnings/testing.md

     </form>
 ```

 The submit button in the form above in HTML triggers an onclick callback function (below).
-An alternative was that we could have used a "submit" event for the form instead.
+An alternative was that we could have used a `submit` event for the form instead.

 ![screenshot(2)](https://user-images.githubusercontent.com/52511353/205378096-f5d64707-3eff-4a0d-86c6-65b982519db0.png)